River Mole: Upper Mole

-River Mole rises in Baldhorns Copse 700 m to the south of the village of Rusper in West Sussex.
-The river flows initially southwards for 1 km to a small lake at Baldhorns Park, before running eastwards through a largely rural area towards Crawley.
+The Mole rises in Baldhorns Copse 700 m to the south of the village of Rusper in West Sussex.
+It flows initially southwards for 1 km to a small lake at Baldhorns Park, before running eastwards through a largely rural area towards Crawley.
 The first tributaries to join the young river drain the northernmost part of St Leonard's Forest, between Horsham and Crawley, although much of the forest is in the catchment area of the River Arun.
 The Mole skirts the northern suburbs of Crawley where it is joined by its first major tributary, Ifield Brook, which drains Ifield Mill Pond.

 The first gauging station on the Mole is south of Gatwick Airport (57 m above OD).
 The mean flow is 0.33 m3/s and the river ran dry at this point for the first time in the summer of 1995.
 The Mole runs under the airport runway in a culvert completed in 1985.
 The course of the Mole within the airport perimeter has been altered several times since commercial flights began in 1945; however the meanders visible on the 1839 tithe map in the 1.5 km stretch immediately north of the runway were reinstated in 1999, in a £1.2 million project to facilitate airport expansion.

 The Mole enters Surrey to the south of Horley, where it meets the Gatwick Stream, a tributary draining Worth Forest to the southeast of Crawley.
 The second-largest Sewage Treatment Works (STW) in the Mole catchment is located on the Gatwick Stream 3 km upstream of the confluence with the Mole: Crawley STW discharges 15000 m3 of water per day, and in prolonged dry periods it accounts for up to 75% of the flow of the Mole downstream of the confluence.
 The mean flow measured at Horley gauging station (52 m above OD) is 1.40 m3/s.

 The Mole passes Horley to the west, flowing north towards Sidlow and entering a largely rural area.
 0.7 km south of Sidlow the mean flow is measured as 2.21 m3/s at Kinnersley Manor gauging station (48 m above OD).
 The Earlswood Brook, a tributary draining the urban area of Reigate and Redhill, joins the Mole at Sidlow.
 The largest STW in the Mole catchment (Reigate STW) discharges up to 118,500 m3 per day into the Earlswood Brook.